meabert/proxmox-tips-n-tricks/README.md

 ### What to install before starting ###

-- A proxmox instance, formatted, booted and ready to go.
+- A proxmox instance that is already, installed, booted and ready to go.
-- Run some form of post install script or your own process
+- Recommend running some form of post-install script or your own process
-- apt is working with either non-subscription/subscription repos
+- Ensure apt is working with either the non-subscription or subscription repos
-- Optional: If you aren't a Debian fan or have background with RHEL/Fedora nala is a very viable replacemnt to apt that functions more like yum/dnf.
+- Optional: I like nala as my apt frontend as it supports parallel downloads:

 ```bash
 sudo apt update && sudo apt install nala